Office of Minority Physician Recruitment

 How to Apply

 This process requires two separate applications, the Subsidized Visiting Elective Application which awards the subsidy, and the Visiting Student Application Service (VSAS) which allows students to register for an elective at Boston University School of Medicine.

 A completed Subsidized Elective application consists of the following:

 - Resume or CV

 Please submit your resume/cv and application directly to our office via mail or email.
 Official transcripts are to be sent by school officials.
 (See top right column for contact information and address)

 Notification of student's application status will be provided via email by early May.
 Accepted students will need to upload documents required by Boston University School of Medicine into VSAS.
-Once documents are approved by BUSM Registrar Office students will be allowed to register for an elective starting May 9h 2014.
+Once documents are approved by BUSM Registrar Office students will be allowed to register for an elective starting early May 2015.

 Students are responsible for arranging their elective with the clinical department.
 The Office of Minority Physician Recruitment will provide guidance and support to ensure accepted students secure the appropriate elective.
 Please note: elective rotations should be scheduled between the months of August, September, October, or November.

 If you have questions about the Subsidized Visiting Elective Program, please contact Justin McCummings at 617-638-9559 or email@example.com